Aliases for IGLV@ Gene

 GeneCards Summary for IGLV@ Gene

 IGLV@ (Immunoglobulin Lambda Variable Cluster) is a Gene Cluster.
-Among its related pathways are Immune response Role of DAP12 receptors in NK cells and Development Angiotensin activation of ERK.
+Among its related pathways are Immune response Fc epsilon RI pathway and Immune response Role of DAP12 receptors in NK cells.